Are you looking for a comparison of VPS vs Dedicated hosting?

 It does the same with VPS.
 From one big server, it distributes the server to several virtual servers.

 VPS server has better uptime than the shared hosting and cost less expensive than dedicated hosting.
 It is an efficient hosting plan and works great for small businesses and blogs with low traffic.

 What is Dedicated Hosting?

 Dedicated hosting means owning the entire server without sharing it with anyone.
 This is a type of Internet hosting where the owner has complete control and access over the server.

-All of the resources of dedicated hosting is only for one client.
-The client can configure or customise the server as he like.
+All of the resources of dedicated hosting are only for one client.
+The client can configure or customize the server as he like.

 It is similar to buying a complete land and then using it however you like with no interruptions from anyone.

 Dedicated hosting has the highest uptime, and is the most expensive.
 Large organizations with massive traffic choose dedicated hosting.